BoraVyvorant/esi-client-ruby/docs/IndustryApi.md

 # **get_corporation_corporation_id_mining_extractions**
-> Array&lt;GetCorporationCorporationIdMiningExtractions200Ok&gt; get_corporation_corporation_id_mining_extractions(corporation_id, opts)
+> Array&lt;GetCorporationCorporationIdMiningExtractions200Ok&gt; get_corporation_corporation_id_mining_extractions(corporation_id, , opts)

 Moon extraction timers

-Extraction timers for all moon chunks being extracted by refineries belonging to a corporation.  ---  This route is cached for up to 1800 seconds  --- Requires one of the following EVE corporation role(s): Structure_manager
+Extraction timers for all moon chunks being extracted by refineries belonging to a corporation.  ---  This route is cached for up to 1800 seconds  --- Requires one of the following EVE corporation role(s): Station_Manager

 ### Example
 ```ruby